-Our coldest months are December, January, and February in North America.
+Our coldest month is February in North America.
 Someone recently asked me how it can be colder in winter even though Earth is closer to the Sun than it is in summer.
+You can see how this works by using a flashlight.

 Although I was taught that Earth’s distance from the Sun averages out to be about 93 million miles, in reality this distance varies from 91.4 million miles in early January to 94.5 million miles in July—so Earth is indeed closer to the Sun during our winter.